-- This policy would allow homeowners with a deep lot to split it into a front lot and a back lot, where a home could also be constructed.
-With two distinct lots, the owner could then sell one or rent. - This would provide people with more options to earn income or downsize while staying in their neighborhood and continuing to own a home.
+- This policy would allow homeowners with a deep lot that is twice the required lot size to split their lot into a front lot and a back lot, where a home could also be constructed. - With two distinct lots, the owner could then sell one or both.
+This would provide people with more options to earn income or downsize while staying in their neighborhood and continuing to own a home.
 It would also help create more homes in the city for others to buy or rent.